Penalized Barycenters in the Wasserstein Space: Convergence properties of penalized empirical barycenters

 that will be respectively referred as to the penalized empirical Wasserstein barycenter \eqref{fPn_gamma}, the penalized population Wasserstein barycenter \eqref{fP_gamma} and the population Wasserstein barycenter \eqref{fP_0}. \end{defi}

 \begin{rmq} Thanks to Theorem \ref{exist_discrete}, one has that the penalized Wasserstein barycenters $\bmu_{\P_n}^{\gamma}$ and $\mu_{\P}^{\gamma}$ are well defined in the sense that they are the unique minimizers of $J_{\P_n}^{\gamma}$ and $J_{\P}^{\gamma}$ respectively.
 By Theorem 2 in \cite{gouic2015existence}, there exists a population Wasserstein barycenter $\mu_{\P}^0$ but it is not necessarily unique.
 Nevertheless, as argued in \cite{AGUEH2017812}, a sufficient condition for the uniqueness of $\mu_{\P}^0$ is to assume that the distribution $\P$ gives a strictly positive mass to the set of a.c.\ measures with respect to the Lebesgue measure.
-Moreover, under such an assumption for $\P$, it follows that $\mu_{\P}^0$ is an a.c.\ measure. \end{rmq}
+Moreover, if $\P$ is supported on the set of measures $\PP_2(\Omega)\cap \mathbb{L}_q(\Omega)$ for some $q\in(1,+\infty)$ (i.e. $\PP_2(\Omega)$ measures with $\mathbb{L}_q(\Omega)$ densities), it follows that $\mu_{\P}^0$ admits a density in $\mathbb{L}_q(\Omega)$.
+This property is also claimed in \cite{AGUEH2017812}, and proved from displacement convexity arguments of the $\mathbb{L}_q(\Omega)$ norm (see \cite{agueh2011barycenters} for the discrete case). \end{rmq}